 Moral Foundation Theory

-In United States, political debates including presidential debates serve as a direct expression of different political attitudes and it “reveals problem-solving abilities, habits of mind, and electoral appeal” (Jamieson & Birdsell, 1990, p.
+In United States, political debates including presidential debates are direct expressions of different political attitudes and it “reveals problem-solving abilities, habits of mind, and electoral appeal” (Jamieson & Birdsell, 1990, p.
 37).
 As Moral Foundation Theory (MFT) offers an innovative tool to understand the formation of political attitudes by exploring people’s moral minds (Clifford & Jerit, 2013; Graham et al., 2011; Haidt, 2012; Haidt & Joseph, 2007; Weber & Federico, 2013), it may offer some unique insights on why a debate – a communication format designed specific to facilitate issue discussion and embark on real clash – could be lack of issue discussion and real clash.

+Moral Consideration as the Focal Point of Disagreement

 MFT argues that human beings: